hibiken/asynq/README.md

 ## Contributing

-We are open to, and grateful for, any contributions (Github issues/pull-requests, feedback on [Gitter channel](https://gitter.im/go-asynq/community), etc) made by the community.
+We are open to, and grateful for, any contributions (GitHub issues/PRs, feedback on [Gitter channel](https://gitter.im/go-asynq/community), etc) made by the community.

 Please see the [Contribution Guide](/CONTRIBUTING.md) before contributing.